Chart Color Schemes

 Educational outcomes in Wyreema fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 11.9%, significantly lower than Australia's average of 30.4%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
 Bachelor degrees are the most common at 9.2%, followed by graduate diplomas (1.7%) and postgraduate qualifications (1.0%).
-Vocational skills are prevalent, with 47.9% of residents aged 15+ holding credentials such as advanced diplomas (10.9%) and certificates (37.0%).
+Vocational credentials are prevalent, with 47.9% of residents aged 15+ holding them, including advanced diplomas (10.9%) and certificates (37.0%).
+Educational participation is high, with 32.4% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education